 The Directors' Phantom Stock Plan offers non-employee members of the board of directors ("Directors") the opportunity to defer their cash compensation and to receive that compensation in common stock rather than in cash after termination of service or a predetermined period.
 Compensation generally includes the annual retainers payable by the Company to the Directors.
-Deferred amounts are generally credited as units of phantom stock at the beginning of each three-year deferral period by dividing the present value of the deferred compensation expense related to the phantom stock awards was determined by the amortization of the value of the stock units on a straight-line basis over the applicable service period.
+Deferred amounts are generally credited as units of phantom stock at the beginning of each three-year deferral period by dividing the present value of the deferred compensation by the average fair market value of the Company's common stock at the date of award.
+Compensation expense related to the phantom stock awards was determined by the amortization of the value of the stock units on a straight-line basis over the applicable service period.
 The stock units (including dividend equivalents) vest as the Directors' services (to which the fees relate) are rendered.
-Vested phantom stock units are ultimately paid out in common stock.
-The aggregate number of phantom stock units based on the dividend amount paid on the common stock.
+Vested phantom stock units are ultimately paid out in common stock on a one-unit for one-share basis.
+To the extent elected by a Director, stock units receive dividend equivalents in the form of additional stock units based on the dividend amount paid on the common stock.
 The aggregate number of phantom stock units that may be granted under the Directors' Phantom Stock Plan is 500,000.
 As of December 31, 2014, there were 212,947 stock units available for grant under the Directors' Phantom Stock Plan.